AAR (AIR)

 The first third-party MRO approved by the FAA for Safety Management System Requirements, AAR (NYSE:AIR) is a provider of aircraft maintenance services

-- Earnings growth has massively outpaced its peers over the last five years as its EPS has compounded at 18.9% annually
+- Earnings per share have massively outperformed its peers over the last five years, increasing by 25.6% annually

 Why Is Now The Time To Buy AAR?